Pragyansh612/VideshiVibes/README.md

 # VideshiVibes
- Youtube Clone made by React which gets their video data from MongoDB.
+ YouTube Clone is made by React.

+To run it, paste this command into your code editor terminal - npm run dev